MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/customer-managed-keys.md

 - Lockbox isn't available in China currently.

+- Lockbox doesn't apply to tables with the Auxiliary plan.

 - [Double encryption](/azure/storage/common/storage-service-encryption#doubly-encrypt-data-with-infrastructure-encryption) is configured automatically for clusters created from October 2020 in supported regions.
 You can verify if your cluster is configured for double encryption by sending a GET request on the cluster and observing that the `isDoubleEncryptionEnabled` value is `true` for clusters with Double encryption enabled.
   - If you create a cluster and get an error—"region-name doesn’t support Double Encryption for clusters", you can still create the cluster without Double encryption, by adding `"properties": {"isDoubleEncryptionEnabled": false}` in the REST request body.
   - Double encryption settings can't be changed after the cluster is created.